Algorithmic syntactic causal identification: Discussion

 In this paper, we have shown that purely syntactic causal identification can be performed using relatively simple steps.
 We observe that the simplicity of this approach largely arises from the process-centric formulation of directed causal modelling and the fact that manipulations of this model this can be expressed in terms of functions of the signature of the category in which this model is represented.
 These steps are unambiguous and therefore easily implemented in software.

 Although our approach relies on chain factorization of the observed process, we note that this is more of a mathematical convenience than a restriction.
-An alternative development of our approach can use \emph{comb disintegration }in place of the fixing operator described here.
+An alternative development of our approach can use \emph{comb disintegration} in place of the fixing operator described here.
 This would lead to different forms of the resulting interventional signatures which are, nonetheless equivalent exterior processes.
+Furthermore, this approach could be extended to edge interventions, and we believe this would be quite simple to implement.

 Finally, application to other, more elaborate forms of causal identification such as conditional causal effects, those arising through edge interventions, and more general forms of causal identification by combining multiple causal models, would be valuable.
 It would be interesting to see the extent to which the signature-based approach also simplifies the formulation of existing algorithms for these problems.